Bouclier86/stride/README.md

 ## Preparation before you start
 Before setting up relayer you need to make sure you already have:
 1. Fully synchronized RPC nodes for each Cosmos project you want to connect.
-In my case it's Gaia and Stride
+In my case it's Gaia and Stride.
 2. RPC enpoints should be exposed and available from hermes instance.
-3. Indexing is set to `kv` and is enabled on each node.
+3. Indexing is set to `kv` and is enabled on each node — indexer = "kv"
 4. For each chain you will need to have wallets that are funded with tokens.
 This wallets will be used to do all relayer stuff and pay commission.

 ## Update system